MrNameless10/MrNameless10/README.md

 # Miguel Ângelo Freitas

-Hi! 👋😊 I'm Miguel Ângelo and I'm a student at University of Minho, where I'm getting a degree in Maths and Computer Science 👨‍💻.
+Hi! 👋😊 I'm Miguel Ângelo and I'm a student at University of Minho, where I'm getting a degree in Computer Science 👨‍💻.

 ## About me 👀